microsoft/jrt-controller/docs/understand_simple_app_c.md

 It can be seen that in this simple handler, "agg_cnt" is incremented by 1 for every message received from "FirstExample://jbpf_agent/data_generator_codeletset/codelet"/"ringbuf".

 If the number of received messages is divisible by 5, the handler creates an "aggregate_counter" struct, populates it with agg_cnt, and sends it to "FirstExample://jbpf_agent/simple_input_codeletset/codelet"/"input_map".
-However to do that, it first calls helper funciton __"jrtc_app_get_stream"__.
+However to do that, it first calls helper function __"jrtc_app_get_stream"__.
 This is a helper function provided by the JrtcApp class, which returns a Jrtc stream structure for a given stream index.
 This stream structure is then used when calling the core Jrtc function "jrtc_router_channel_send_input_msg".

 ## 1.2.
 Run the application